zcheatle5/PowerBI-Analysis-Project/README.md

 # PowerBI-Project

 ## Project Proposal
-Utilize PowerQuery, DAX, and powerful visualizations in PowerBI to analyze the AdventureWorks Bike Rental Business and provide and executive summary for business owners.
+Utilize PowerQuery, DAX, and powerful visualizations in PowerBI to analyze the AdventureWorks Bike Rental Business and provide an executive summary for business owners.

 ## Tools Used
 - PowerBI